ArgentinaOfficial Name: Argentine Republic

 Entry, Exit & Visa Requirements

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Argentina.
+HIV/AIDS RESTRICTIONS: The U.S. Department of State does not know of any HIV/AIDS entry restrictions for foreign visitors or residents of Argentina.

 Safety and Security

-Demonstrations are common in metropolitan Buenos Aires and occur in other major cities as well.
-Protesters often block streets, highways, and major intersections, causing traffic jams and delaying travel.
-While demonstrations are usually nonviolent, some individuals break from larger groups and sometimes seek confrontation with the police and vandalize private property.
-U.S. citizens should take common-sense precautions and avoid any event where crowds congregate to protest.
+Demonstrations are common in Buenos Aires and happen in other cities as well.
+Protesters often block streets and highways.
+Demonstrations are usually nonviolent, but can turn confrontational.
+U.S. citizens should avoid any areas where crowds gather to protest.

 - Drivers pretend to help tourists with money while trading good bills for counterfeit ones.